cchudzicki-ocw-testing/3.020-spring-2021/content/pages/lecture-notes-and-latex.md

 title: Lecture Notes and LaTeX
 uid: 035cbabe-684f-4ae4-b662-1b832d177d01
 ---
 The lecture notes are available here in PDF (.pdf) and LaTeX (.tex) file formats.
-Many of the LaTeX versions can be downloaded as ZIP archives (.zip) to incude the assiciated image files.
+Some of the LaTeX files can be downloaded as ZIP archives (.zip) to includef the associated image files.

 {{< tableopen >}}{{< theadopen >}}{{< tropen >}}{{< thopen >}}
 Lecture Notes: PDF Format